 Is there any silver lining to a recession?

-One oft-cited upside of a recession is that it usually curbs inflation, but unluckily for us, inflation is expected to rise in 2019, which only makes everyone more miserable.
+One oft-cited upside of a recession is that it usually curbs inflation, but unluckily for us, inflation is expected to remain above its historical average this year, which only makes everyone more miserable.
+However, if the recession holds off till next year or the year after, it could be another story.

 Most Singaporeans who are hit by the recession will look to the government for a stimulus package to help tide us through the bad times.

 In the 2008 recession, this consisted of $23.4 billion in spending, mainly on a “Resilience Package” to help laid-off Singaporeans find jobs, help struggling businesses and so on.
-Again, 2008 was a really bad recession, and we have no idea what the upcoming package (if any!) will be like.
+If history is anything to go by, you can be rest assured that you will be extended a helping hand in one way or another.

 Can you make money from a recession?